-Skymining fuel can be used to substitute oil, gas, and coal in electricity production— all while exploiting the existing infrastructure for combustion.
-This keeps costs low, and provides a pathway to safely kick our fossil fuel addiction, also when it comes to heating, without sacrificing economic growth.
+Skymining fuel can be used to substitute oil, gas, and coal in electricity production — all while exploiting the existing infrastructure for combustion.
+This keeps costs low, and provides a pathway to safely end our fossil fuel addiction without compromising economic growth.

 Skymining fuel can co-fire or directly replace coal; crucial as regulations and mandates tighten.